azadwasan/neuralnetwork/docs/easyNN/CostFunctionLinearRegression.md

 Referring back to equation (1), implementing cost functional is trivial.
 It involves the following simple steps
 * Iterate over the all the available samples, i.e., $i = 1... m$, which we call as feature matrix (nested nested loop) and extract the feature vector, $x^{(i)}$
 * Compute hypothesis value for the extracted feature vector
-* Compute the squared difference of hypotehesis and the measured value
+* Compute the squared difference of hypothesis and the measured value
 * Sum the squared differences for all the samples
 * Normalize the sum by dividing it with $2m$